delhoume/onebitimage/README.md

 - handling of BMP specifics
    - negative height (top-bottom) instead of default bottom-top
-   - stride when width not aligned on 4 byt
+   - stride when width not aligned on 4 bytes

 - handling of PNG specifics
    - simple generation of only 3 chunks : IHDR IDAT IEND
   - deflate compression
-     - depends on external minimal implementations
+     - depends on external minimal implementation
          - miniz (default)
-         - puff (optional)
+         - puff, zlb (optional)
-     - no dependency to zlib
-  - non-trivial uncompressed data because of filter
+  - correct non-trivial decompressed data because of filter
   - crc checksum

 - Due to lossless compression 1 bit PNGs are usually much lighter than 1 bit BMP.